sokmontrey/non-subkernel-conv2d/README.md

 It's natural to think that channels selection should performs worse than ordinary sub-kernels-based conv2d, which it did during the dog-cat-bird test.
 But a bigger problem occur during the experiments.
 The model with channels selection conv2d seem to be incapable of overfitting and unable to surpass a certain loss value, .
 This might depend on the high-level achitecture of the model and many other imperfection.

-Base on the performance from the dog-cat-bird dataset [[3]], it is self to say that the channel selection conv2d model perform worst than the ordinary sub-kernels convolution based model.
+Base on the performance from the dog-cat-bird dataset [[3]], it is safe to say that the channel selection conv2d model perform worst than the ordinary sub-kernels convolution based model.
 The idea of channels selection convolution need to be tested with different benchmark/dataset.

 It is also worth noting that throughout the experiment, different model shapes and hyperparameter were tested.
 But most, if not all, of the run has shown that the channels selection convolution is incapable to surpass a certain validation loss.
 Even in the case of intentionally overfitting the dataset.
 Further understanding of CNN required to tune a model with this convolution layers.